maths/stack-web/website_files/CaseStudies/2024/AIM_meeting.md

 ### Introduction

-A workshop on Open Source Mathematics Curriculum and Assessment Tools was held from August 5 to 9, 2024, at Maseno University, Kisumu, Kenya.
-This worshop brought together a diverse group of educators, researchers, and technologists.
-Organized by Joe Champion, Franca Hoffmann, Michael Obiero, and Mary Ochieng, and sponsored by the American Institute of Mathematics (AIM) and the National Science Foundation (NSF), the workshop aimed to enhance the utility and impact of open educational technologies such as [STACK](https://moodle.org/plugins/qtype_stack), in the field of mathematics.
-The event also served as a precursor to the [International STACK Conference at the Technical University of Kenya](https://stack-assessment.org/Events/2024-08-12-AfricanSTACKConference/), starting on August 12, 2024.
+The American Institute of Mathematics (AIM) hosted an engaging workshop on Open Source Mathematics Curriculum and Assessment Tools at Maseno University in Kisumu, Kenya, from August 5 to 9, 2024.
+This event brought together a vibrant mix of educators, researchers, and software developers, such as Chris Sangwin, the  [STACK](https://moodle.org/plugins/qtype_stack) project lead.
+The workshop was organised by Joe Champion from Boise State University, Franca Hoffmann from CalTech, Michael Obiero from Maseno University, and Mary Ochieng from Strathmore University, with support from the National Science Foundation (USA).
+It aimed to improve the use and impact of open educational technologies like STACK in mathematics.
+The event also set the stage for the [International STACK Conference at the Technical University of Kenya](https://stack-assessment.org/Events/2024-08-12-AfricanSTACKConference/), starting on August 12, 2024.

 <div class="float-none img-middle">
     <figure class="figure">